 - Clearly state the innovative idea you will test in one sentence

-- One sentence explicitly stating why this project needs to be approached by more than one group (e.g., complementary expertise, etc)
+- One to two sentences explicitly stating why this project needs to be approached by more than one group (e.g., complementary expertise, etc)

-- A maximum of three pages of science that expands on the innovative idea to be tested and how the researchers will test the idea, including one page for figures
+- Approximately three pages of science (online application provides allowable limits on text) that expands on the innovative idea to be tested and how the researchers will test the idea, plus one page for figures

 - One page budget (template provided online)